backstage/backstage/STYLE.md

    }
    ```

-1. Use options as arguments to functions and methods, rather than positional arguments.
+1. When there is a significant number of arguments to a function or method, prefer to use a single options object as the argument, rather than many positional arguments.

    ```ts
    // Bad